devvid/sails-js-v1-passport-js-cheatsheet/README.md

 	},
 ```

+## 11. Add Routes
-## 11. Make sure to add your urls to the routes page "config/routes.js"
+Make sure to add your urls to the routes page "config/routes.js"
 ```
 	//Auth
 	'get /login': {